IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 * Use of the Basic Profile is limited to describing interactions not modeled in other profiles.
 Any events described MUST be expressed using only the [Event](#event) supertype.
 * The `type` value MUST be set to "Event".
 * An [Agent](#Agent) or one of its subtypes MUST be specified as the `actor` of the interaction.
 The `actor` value MUST be expressed either as an object or as a string corresponding to the actor's IRI.
-* The `action` vocabulary is limited to the supported actions described in the Caliper specification and no other.
+* The `action` vocabulary is limited to the supported actions described in the [Caliper Analytics&reg; Specification, version 1.1](#caliperSpec), and no other.
 * An [Entity](#entity) or one of its subtypes MUST be specified as the `object` of the interaction.
 The `object` value MUST be expressed either as an object or as a string corresponding to the object's IRI.

 ### <a name="annotationProfile"></a>3.2 Annotation Profile